 So the Jews accepted the custom which they had begun, as Mordecai had written to them, because Haman, the son of Hammedatha the Agagite, the enemy of all the Jews, had plotted against the Jews to annihilate them, and had cast Pur (that is, the lot), to consume them and destroy them; but when Esther came before the king, he commanded by letter that this wicked plot which Haman had devised against the Jews should return on his own head, and that he and his sons should be hanged on the gallows” (Est. 9:19-23).

 The Jewish people in the Persian Empire had experienced a harrowing 12 months.
-In an anti-Semitic maneuver, Haman, a government official described as “the enemy of the Jews,” dictated a letter to “governors and rulers” calling for the annihilation of the Jewish populations.
+In an anti-Semitic maneuver, Haman—who is the government official described as “the enemy of the Jews”—dictated a letter calling for the annihilation of the Jewish populations.

-The letter became law and was irrevocable targeting the entire Jewish population living in the Persian Empire.
-With legal authority to carry out his anti-Semitic plan of annihilation, the date for the massacre was set 12 months later on the 13th of Adar.
+Haman’s letter became law and was irrevocable in targeting the entire Jewish population living in the Persian Empire.
+With legal authority to carry out his anti-Semitic plan of annihilation, He ordered that officials should strategically organize for the massacre set 12 months later on the 13th of Adar.

-But God—who is not once mentioned by name and appears to be hidden in the account—providentially established Esther (Hebrew: Hadassah) as queen consort to the Persian monarch Xerxes.
+But God—who is not once mentioned by name and therefore appears to be hidden in the account—had providentially established Esther (Hebrew: Hadassah) as queen consort to the Persian monarch, Xerxes.
 Although her Jewish identity was not widely known, Esther’s position provided the opportunity to intervene on behalf of all Jewish people threatened by Haman’s evil plan (1).

-The law could not be rescinded, but ultimately a clause was added allowing the Jewish people to defend themselves against the enemies seeking their destruction; and, the Jewish community was saved!
+The law could not be rescinded.
+Ultimately, a clause was added allowing the Jewish people to defend themselves against the enemies seeking their destruction.
+The Jewish community was saved!

-Mordecai was promoted and he immediately instituted the Feast of Purim.
+Mordecai was promoted.
+He immediately instituted the Feast of Purim.
 It was a jubilant occasion celebrated by every Jewish person in the Persian Empire to demonstrate unity as a people.
 The same is true to the present day.
 Regardless of geographic location, religious affiliation or cultural background, the Jewish people celebrate Purim as a unified people.